KylerBesher/final_arena/content/pages/about/index.md

     show_children: false
     page_weight: 10
   seo:
-    title: About The Arena | Premier Gaming Community Hub
+    title: "About {{site.name}} | Premier Gaming Community Hub"
-    description: Discover The Arena - your destination for tabletop gaming, card games, and miniature wargaming.
-Join our vibrant community today.
+    description: "{{site.default_description}}"
     keywords: gaming store, tabletop games, gaming community, MTG, Warhammer, D&D, board games
     og:
-      title: About The Arena - Premier Gaming Community Hub
+      title: "About {{site.name}} - Premier Gaming Community Hub"
-      description: Your destination for all things gaming - cards, miniatures, RPGs, and more
+      description: "{{site.default_description}}"
       image: /images/about-og.jpg
     twitter:
       card: summary_large_image
-      title: About The Arena | Gaming Community Hub
+      title: "About {{site.name}} | Gaming Community Hub"
-      description: Your premier gaming destination
+      description: "{{site.default_description}}"
       image: /images/about-twitter.jpg
 sections:
   - type: hero
-    title: Welcome to The Arena
+    title: "Welcome to {{site.name}}"
-    subtitle: Where Gaming Communities Thrive
+    subtitle: "{{site.default_description}}"
     backgroundImage: /images/hero-about.jpg
   - type: richText
     content: |
       ## Our Story

-      Founded by passionate gamers, The Arena was born from a simple vision: to create more than just a gaming store.
+      Founded by passionate gamers, {{site.name}} was born from a simple vision: to create more than just a gaming store.
 We wanted to build a thriving community hub where players of all levels could come together, learn, compete, and most importantly, have fun.

       What started as a small local game store has grown into a vibrant community center, hosting hundreds of events each month and bringing together thousands of players across multiple gaming communities.

       ## Our Mission

-      At The Arena, our mission is to foster an inclusive, welcoming environment where gamers of all backgrounds and experience levels can pursue their passion.
+      At {{site.name}}, our mission is to foster an inclusive, welcoming environment where gamers of all backgrounds and experience levels can pursue their passion.
 Whether you're a competitive tournament player or just starting your gaming journey, you'll find your place here.

       ## Our Values